anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 ## Changes/Fixes
 - [Game page] Aesthetic improvements to the description.
 Added background.
 - [Catalog] Changed width to allow for more items at once.
 Modified 'Add to Cart' Button.
+- [Home] Allow for the hiding of recommended games on home page.

 ### Find a bug?